RMachnik/rmachnik.github.io/about.md

 ## Software
 I am passionate JVM developer with 8 years of commercial experience.
+### What... who is JVM developer?
-As JVM developer I see myself as a person that is capable of crafting software running on JVM.
+I see myself as a person that is capable of crafting software running on JVM.
 I like to deliver software with high quality in Java, Kotlin.
-I like to create scalable solutions and solving real live challenges using software.
+Creating scalable solutions and solving real live challenges using software is something I enjoy the most.

 ## Communication
 I learn how to work with people and with myself.
 Constantly trying to improve my communication skills.